slashingweapon/as-perod/Mosyph.md

 From a few small acts of faith those who might have been enemies instead became friends.
 It was not always an easy friendship, but it lasted all the years of Mosyph's and Y'syen's lives.
 It was from friendship that agreements on passage, protection, boundaries, and the other minutia of stathood were made and kept.
 Certainly it increased the safety and wealth of all parties.
 But at it's root it was a treaty of profound friendship rather than mere convenience.

-== Clonius And Rilatia ==
+## Clonius And Rilatia

-[[Irius]], [[Lorius]], [[Polocius]], [[Undosia]], and [[Rayolia]] had once been the single nation of [[Ososia]].
+[Irius](Irius.html), [Lorius](Lorius.html), [Polocius](Polocius.html), [Undosia](Undosia.html), and [Rayolia](Rayolia.html) had once been the single nation of [Ososia](Ososia.html).
 Time, greed, and civil war had long since split the nation into frequently warring states ruled by monarchs who were distant cousins to each other.
 Two of these rulers, Clonius King of Irius and Queen Rilatia of Lorius, had wanted to marry for years but were prevented by the political implications.
 Neither could they afford to make an open peace for fear the surrounding nations would then ally against them.

 The chief lesson they learned from King Mosyph's rise to power was that an orderly and prosperous rule was possible provided the noble class could be brought to heel.
 Their first step was to use the nobles' fears of being overshadowed by neighboring Soubous to press reforms that copied some of the successes king Mosyph.
 Both nations saw a quick change in material fortunes while at the same time suffering from internal political pressures.
 What was good for the kingdom clearly was not good for the nobles.

-Rilatia pointedly sent copies of the [[Soubous Book of Law]], thinly disguised with a new title and minor changes, to her cousin monarchs.
+Rilatia pointedly sent copies of the [Soubous Book of Law](Soubous Book of Law.html), thinly disguised with a new title and minor changes, to her cousin monarchs.
 Her message was clear: there would be one rule and one law in the one nation of Ososia.
 Clonius took public offense and deployed a large part of his army on the border between his lands and hers.
 In response, she did likewise.
 The two armies stood barely a bowshot apart for most of the summer.
 The three other monarchs, hoping the two would weaken each other irreparably in the coming conflict, took no position and deployed no forces.

 It was during this stand-off that the two secretly signed a treaty with Mosyph pledging their fealty and making themselves client rulers.
 What they asked in return was the permission to marry and his aid in conquering the remaining three states.
 They were also promised an adjunct to the Arcane Library would be built in their capital, once their conquest was complete.
 Whether they approached Mosyph because they needed his help to unify five warring states or because they were afraid of his army will always be a matter of some debate.

 The two returned separately to their military camps and prepared them for battle.
 At dawn the next day the two "opposing" monarchs met in parlay where, to the surprise of both sides, they exchanged wedding vows and pronounced their joint intention of conquering (or unifying) the five splintered kingdoms of Ososia.
 Their armies, already gathered, marched that day agains the kingdom of Polocius.
 The remaining three kingdoms were ill positioned to fight and, with some help from the Soubous magicians, were beaten before the first snow.
 As in Soubous, it would be years before Ososia was truly a settled nation, but it represented a border that Mosyph could concern himself with much less as he began the Ten Year Conquest.

-= The Fields Of Garaus =
+# The Fields Of Garaus

-In the autumn before he began his war against all of [[As-Perod]] Mosyph borrowed an idea from Rilatia (then Queen of Ososia) and sent a beautifully crafted copy of the [[Soubous Book of Law]] to every sovreign he intended to conquer in the coming year.
+In the autumn before he began his war against all of [As-Perod](As-Perod.html) Mosyph borrowed an idea from Rilatia (then Queen of Ososia) and sent a beautifully crafted copy of the [Soubous Book of Law](Soubous Book of Law.html) to every sovreign he intended to conquer in the coming year.
 It was a challenge that could not be ignored and this time the response was immediate and extreme: every king within a thirty day march of Soubous, twenty seven kings in all, invaded Soubous in late winter.
 All told it was a war force over a quarter of a million strong.
 It was a bold move designed to crush his forces before the proper campaign season had even begun.

 Mosyph's strategy was to force the opposing kings to commit their forces in a set-piece battle they felt sure of winning.
 To that end the Soubous army harried the larger allied forces, which gave chase and eventually surrounded them on a large flood plain still hard with frost, near the town of Garaus.
 When Mosyph called for a meeting of parlay there was some debate among the allied kings as to whether they should accept or simply march on the badly outnumbered Soubous army first thing in the morning.
 A few of the kings decided to meet with Mosyph, not to bargain with him but simply as a courtesy.